 Members of the CF Networking team are attending Cloud Foundry EU Summit in The Hague.
 Register for the event and let us know if you’d like to meet up, or drop by office hours for the Networking project on Thursday 9/12 at 2:30pm.

-Shannon Coen is the Product Lead, Pivotal Cloud Foundry Networking, Pivotal, Inc.
+Shannon Coen is the Product Lead, VMware Cloud Foundry Networking, VMware, Inc.